joagre/ratatoskr/README.md

 `?a = new Foo(2, 1)`

 A struct can opt to implement certain mandatory interfaces.
-An *interface* specifies the member variables and functions that the struct must provide.
+An *interface* specifies the member properties and functions that the struct must provide.
 The structure of an interface definition is as
 follows: